 The 2012 Equity Plan is intended to comply with Section 162(m) of the Code.
 Section 162(m) places a limit of \$1,000,000 on the amount that the Company may deduct in any one taxable year for compensation paid to each of its "covered employees."
 The Company's covered employees include its Chief Executive Officer and each of its other three most highly-paid executive officers, other than the Chief Financial Officer.
 There is, however, an exception to this deduction limit for compensation earned pursuant to certain performance-based awards.
 A performance-based award made under the 2012 Equity Plan is eligible for this deduction regardless of amount provided certain Section 162(m) requirements are met.
 One of these requirements relates to stockholder approval (and, in certain cases, re-approval) of the material terms of the performance goals underlying the performance-based award.
-The 2012 Equity Plan, including the material terms of the performance goals underlying the Performance-based award.
-The 2012 Equity Plan, every five years in order for a company to continue to have the ability to grant Awards under it that qualify as performance-based an incentive program prior to an initial public offering, Section 162(m) of the Code requires approval of the material terms of the performance goals.
-However, where a company's stockholders approved an incentive program prior to an initial public offering, Section 162(m) of the Code requires approval of the material terms of the performance goals.
+The 2012 Equity Plan, including the material terms of the performance goals, was last approved by our stockholders on June 8, 2012, prior to our initial public offering.
+Section 162(m) of the Code generally requires re-approval of the material terms of the performance goals under an incentive program, such as the 2012 Equity Plan, every five years in order for a company to continue to have the ability to grant Awards under it that qualify as performancebased compensation if the committee has the authority to change targets under the performance goals.
 However, where a company's stockholders approved an incentive program prior to an initial public offering, Section 162(m) of the Code requires approval of the material terms of the performance goals of an equity plan at the first annual meeting of stockholders to occur following the completion of the third calendar year following the calendar year of the initial public offering.
-Accordingly, the Company is seeking approval of the performance goals included in the 2012 Equity Plan in order to preserve the Company's ability to deduct
+Accordingly, the Company is seeking approval of the performance goals included in the 2012 Equity Plan in order to preserve the Company's ability to deduct compensation earned by certain executives pursuant to any performance-based award that may be made in the future under the plan, so long as other technical requirements of Section 162(m) are met.